Submodular Maximization subject to a Knapsack Constraint: Combinatorial Algorithms with Near-optimal Adaptive Complexity: Variants and Implications

 where in the second inequality we used the fact that the cost condition is not triggered.
 Taking the expectation on the whole process and reasoning as in the proof of \Cref{lem:non_monotone_val}, we conclude the proof. \end{proof}

-We are ready to present the full algorithm for the monotone case.
+We are ready to present the full algorithm for the monotone case \knapsackmonotone, whose details appear in the pseudocode.
 There are two main differences to the non-monotone case.
-First, there is no need to sample a subset $H$ and use the Sampling Lemma, since $f(S) \le f(S\cup O)$.
-Second, if one defines the small elements to be the ones with cost smaller than $\e\frac Bn$ it is possible to account for them by simply adding all of them to the solution at the cost of filling an $\e$ fraction of the budget.
-Notice that this can be done while keeping $\kappa(\N_+)$ linear in $n$.
-The remaining $(1-\e)$ fraction of the budget is then filled via \threshold \ on the large elements.
-The pseudocode is given in Algorithm \ref{alg:monotone_alg} below.
+First, there is no need to sample a subset $H$ and use the Sampling Lemma, since monotonicity implies that $f(S) \le f(S\cup O)$.
+Second, if one defines the small elements to be the ones with cost smaller than $\e \cdot \nicefrac Bn$ it is possible to account for them by simply adding all of them to the solution at the cost of filling an $\e$ fraction of the budget.
+Notice that this can be done while keeping $\kappa_{\N_+}$ linear in $n$.
+The remaining $(1-\e)$ fraction of the budget is then filled via \threshold on the large elements.